kaltura/media-framework/nginx-kmp-out-module/README.md

         The following values are defined:
         - `last_acked` - the frame after the last frame that was explicitly acked (this is the default)
         - `last_sent` - the frame after the last frame that was successfully sent
+        - `last_written` - the frame after the last frame that was written to the output buffer
     - `connect_data` - optional, string, base64 encoded, sent as the data of the KMP connect packet

 ### Unpublish